creyes17/dotfiles/readme.md

 This is my cloud backup of my personal configuration files.
 Use at your own risk.

-To set up the global gitignore file, use:
+To set up the global gitignore file, run the following command from the root directory of this repo

-    git config --global core.excludesfile ~/.gitignore_global
+    git config --global core.excludesfile ./.gitignore_global

 I reference my own file system(s) here, so you'll likely need to make some edits if you want it to work for you as well.